 Game Drives: Game drives comprise a 3-hour morning / 2-hour afternoon safari in a Big 5 private concession in the Olifants West Nature Reserve, which forms part of the Greater Kruger.
 On drives, you'll learn about the flora and fauna of the African bush.
 Early mornings and late evenings are the best time for game viewing.

 Sundowners and Coffee Stops: During the morning game drive, you'll stop for coffee in the middle of the bushveld.
-Evening game drives always include a sundowner, and canapes.
-If there's time, you can enjoy croquet or games down at the riverfront.
+Evening game drives always include a sundowner stop and snacks.

 Although May to October is the most popular safari season, Nambu Camp is a great year-round destination for game viewing.